FEEIT-FreeCourseWare/Digital-Audio-Processing/README.md

 Content
 -------

 The lecture materials are in the included PDF.
 These are written in Macedonian, as the course is held in Macedonian.
-All the code is in the <code> code </code> folder, and the audio samples are in <code> code /audio</code>.
+All the code is in the `code` folder, and the audio samples are in `code/audio`.
 Comments in the code are written in English.

 License
 -------
-All the software is distributed with the GNU General Public License v.3, given in <code> code/LICENSE </code>.
+All the software is distributed with the GNU General Public License v.3, given in `code/LICENSE`.
 The lecture materials are distributed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 (CC BY-SA 4.0) license (https://creativecommons.org/licenses/by-sa/4.0/).
-The sound samples `zvona.wav` and `zvona2.wav` are taken from <code>http://freesound.org</code>, and the other are released under Creative Commons Attribution 4.0 (CC BY 4.0) license (http://creativecommons.org/licenses/by/4.0/).
+The sound samples `zvona.wav` and `zvona2.wav` are taken from [`http://freesound.org`](http://freesound.org), and the other are released under Creative Commons Attribution 4.0 (CC BY 4.0) license (http://creativecommons.org/licenses/by/4.0/).